wemmm/My-CV/README.md

 #### Creativity

 - I am an experienced user of Adobe Photoshop, Illustrator and InDesign thanks to my background in art and design.
-- I have obtained my BA and MA in Illustration and Contemporary Art Theory respectively, and I am a member of Thames Side Studios.
+- I have obtained my BA and MA in Illustration and Contemporary Art Theory respectively.
 I always strive to use my creative perspective when approaching challenges.
-- I enjoy putting my skills to use with front end technologies and UI/UX design, but find that a creative approach also helps me with back end tech as well.
+- I enjoy putting my skills to use with front end technologies and UI/UX design.

 #### Teamwork